PredixDev/px-simple-chart-common-behavior/README.md

-#Px-Simple-Chart-Common-Behavior

----
+# px-simple-chart-common-behavior

 ## Overview

-Polymer behavior that provides the basic operations for px-simple-bar-chart, px-simple-line-chart, and px-simple-horizontal-bar-chart.
+Px-simple-chart-common-behavior is a Polymer behavior that provides the basic operations for px-simple-bar-chart, px-simple-line-chart, and px-simple-horizontal-bar-chart.
 For example several functions are made available in order to define the width and height of the SVG chart drawn using the D3.js graphics library.